kmdn/mannheim-nel/README.md

 1. Clone this repo.
 2. We recommend creating a virtual enviroment for this project using conda or pipenv.
 3. Install dependencies by running ```pip install -r requirements.txt```.
+4. Install spacy model with ```python -m spacy download en```.
 4. To use MEL, one needs several dicts that are stored as memory mapped files.
 These are hosted [here](mmap file link), we also provide a pre-trained model [here](conll model file link) trained on [CONLL](conll data link here).
-All these files along with setting up of the project's data structure can be done using a shell script
+Downloading these files along with setting up of the project's data structure can be done using a shell script:
 ```
 chmod +x bin/setup.sh
 bin/setup.sh